 41 partners (individuals and organisations), including Museums, Libraries and Archives; Historians; Media Companies; Communications Companies; Community arts organisations; and Community youth organisations.

-Motivations for these individuals to take part included
+A key motivation for individuals and organisations to take part in Made in Hull was the city's status as UK City of Culture.
+Other significant motivations included the calibre of the team involved, being personally invited to take part, the opportunity it presented to raise their profile, and previous or existing connections to Hull.

 Collaboration, relationship building, and the gaining and development of new skills and knowledge were all professional benefits experienced by most CPT members and Artists because of working in Made in Hull:

-CPT: 50% learnt new skills, 67% developed existing skills; 83% had collaborated with other individuals and organisations; 100% had built new relationships; and 67% had developed existing relationships
+CPT: 3 of 6 learnt new skills, 4 developed existing skills; 5 had collaborated with other individuals and organisations; all 6 had built new relationships; and 4 had developed existing relationships

-Artists: 78% learnt new skills; 100% developed existing skills; 89% had collaborated with other individuals and organisations; 89% had built new relationships; and 89% had developed existing relationships
+Artists: of the 9 responding to the survey 7 had learnt new skills; 9developed existing skills; 8had collaborated with other individuals and organisations; 8 had built new relationships; and 8 had developed existing relationships

 Across both groups artistic and creative skills, and project development were most commonly developed, whilst CPT members also cited an increase in museums, libraries and archive skills

-Most relationships developed by the project were ones that CPT members and Artists wished to utilise again, or were already doing so on new projects
+Relationships developed by the project were ones that the CPT members and Artists wished to utilise again, or were already utilising on new projects

-Artists reported having reached new audiences, increased their profile, and increased their confidence working on outdoor and heritage-inspired events.
+Artists reported they had reached new audiences, increased their profile, and increased their confidence working on outdoor and heritage-inspired events.

-Made in Hull changed the attitudes of some heritage partners and historians wo were sceptical about how effective the arts could be in presenting and interpreting heritage.
-Project Aim 1, Hull 2017 Aim
+For some of the heritage partners involved, a change in attitudes was reported.
+Prior to the event there had been skepticism about how effective the arts could be in presenting and interpreting heritage.
+Made in Hull convinced them that the arts is a powerful tool in this respect .
+Project Aim 2 Hull 2017 Aim 2 Hull 2017 Aim 9

 The City as a Stage

 8 city centre locations were identified as sites for the installations, chosen for their appropriateness to the content; ability to create impact; and ability to accommodate expected audience numbers.
-All sites chosen created a natural trail from Queen Victoria Square, and audiences reported how the event introduced them to new areas of the city.
+All sites chosen created a natural trail from Queen Victoria Square.

 Audiences were impressed by the way the event used the city’s built environment, as it: